textileio/go-threads/db/README.md

 queries can be greater than an order of magnitude faster.
 This depends on many factors, including the size of the db (i.e., number of entities), the uniqueness of the indexed field, and the complexity of the query.
-For example, in our benchmark tests using a relatively simple Model and a relatively small db size (i.e., ~5000 entities), the query speedup for a simple OR-based equality test is ~10x.
+For example, in our benchmark tests using a relatively simple Collection and a relatively small db size (i.e., ~5000 entities), the query speedup for a simple OR-based equality test is ~10x.
 See `db/bench_test.go` for details or to run the benchmarks yourself.